 Section 2.
 Project Significance

 Explain why the University should fund this work.
 With minimal repetition from the project description, explain how your project might advance scholarship in your discipline and how this project fits into your professional development.

-Describe your teaching and other professional commitments during the grant period.
-In doing so, indicate that (1) you have the time available to complete the proposed project and (2) you are not exceeding the allowable number of summer income streams from the University as defined in Eligibility and Restrictions #11.
+- Describe your teaching and other professional commitments during the grant period.
+In doing so, indicate that (1) you have the time available to complete the proposed project and (2) you are not exceeding the allowable number of summer income streams from the University as defined in Restrictions #5.

 Any research involving human subjects must, by federal and Commonwealth regulations, be reviewed and approved by the UMW Institutional Review Board (IRB).
 If IRB review is required for this project, give the date of application (actual or anticipated).
 The University’s IRB Manual of Policies and Procedures provides details about the policies and procedures that apply to human subject research at the University and is available at IRB Manual of Procedures and Policies.

 Describe any deliverables—specific material products or outcomes—that will result from the project and explain how they will be evaluated and disseminated (e.g., a conference paper, submission of a resulting research article to a peer-reviewed journal, part of a book manuscript, an exhibition, etc.).
 Again, the results will be of the sort listed under the Professional Activity section of the Faculty Annual Activities Report.